Steps Toward Becoming a Postulant for Ordination to the Priesthood (summary)

 - Nominee becomes involved member of a parish in the Episcopal Diocese of New York

-The nominee is an active member (an adult confirmed communicant) of a parish for a minimum of one year (or longer if required by the rector).
+The nominee is an active member (an adult confirmed communicant) of a parish for a minimum of one year (or longer if required by the priest).
 During this time the nominee comes to know the parish and becomes known by parishioners and the clergy.

-- Nominee discusses discernment with the rector
+- Nominee discusses discernment with the priest

 - Parish Discernment Committee is formed

-The rector writes to the Bishop sponsoring the nominee for postulancy.
+The priest writes to the Bishop sponsoring the nominee for postulancy.
 For an outline of the categories this letter should contain see the website or contact the Office of Ministry.
 Included with the letter is a description of the parish discernment by which the nominee has been identified for recommendation to the Bishop for ordination.

 - Nominee completes application and essays